 NUMBER OF SECURITIES

+REMAINING AVAILABLE

+NUMBER OF FOR FUTURE ISSUANCE

+SECURITIES UNDER EQUITY

+TO BE ISSUED WEIGHTED-AVERAGE COMPENSATION PLANS

+UPON EXERCISE EXERCISE PRICE OF (EXCLUDING

+OF OUTSTANDING OUTSTANDING SECURITIES REFLECTED

-PLAN CATEGORY NUMBER OF SECURITIES TO BE ISSUED UPON EXERCISE OF OUTSTANDING SECURITIES (#) WEIGHTED-AVERAGE EXERCISE PRICE OF OUTSTANDING OPTIONS (\$)(1) REMAINING AVAILABLE FOR FUTURE ISSUANCE UNDER EQUITY COMPENSATION PLANS (EXCLUDING SECURITIES REFLECTED IN COLUMN (A))(#)
+PLAN CATEGORY SECURITIES (#) OPTIONS (\$)(1) IN COLUMN (A))(#)

 (A) (B) (C)

-EQUITY COMPENSATION PLANS APPROVED BY
+EQUITY COMPENSATION PLANS

+APPROVED BY SECURITY

-SECURITY HOLDERS (2) 59,732,554 (3) \$18.47 49,545,873 (4)
+HOLDERS (2) 59,732,554 (3) \$18.47 49,545,873(4)

-EQUITY COMPENSATION PLANS NOT APPROVED
+EQUITY COMPENSATION PLANS NOT

-BY SECURITY HOLDERS
+APPROVED BY SECURITY HOLDERS - -

 TOTAL 59,732,554 \$18.47 49,545,873

-- (1) The weighted-average exercise price does not reflect the shares that will be issued in connection with the settlement of RSUs, since RSUs have no exercise price. - (2) Includes our 2015 Stock Plan, or the 2015 Plan, and the 2019 Plan.
-Excludes purchase rights accruing under the 2019 Employee Stock Purchase Plan, or 2019 ESPP. - (3) Includes 43,719,765 shares of Class B common stock subject to outstanding awards granted under the 2015 Plan, of which 43,719,765 shares of Class B common stock were subject to outstanding options, and 16,012,789 shares of Class A common stock were subject to outstanding awards granted under the 2019 Plan, of which 14,226,843 shares of Class A common stock were subject to outstanding options and 1,785,946 shares of Class A common stock were subject to outstanding RSU awards. - (4) Includes 41,685,189 shares available for issuance under the 2019 Plan as of June 30, 2021.
+- The weighted-average exercise price does not reflect the shares that will be issued in connection with the settlement of RSUs, since RSUs have no exercise price. - Includes our 2015 Stock Plan, or the 2015 Plan, and the 2019 Plan.
+Excludes purchase rights accruing under the 2019 Employee Stock Purchase Plan, or 2019 ESPP. - Includes 43,719,765 shares of Class B common stock subject to outstanding awards granted under the 2015 Plan, of which 43,719,765 shares of Class B common stock were subject to outstanding options, and 16,012,789 shares of Class A common stock were subject to outstanding awards granted under the 2019 Plan, of which 14,226,843 shares of Class A common stock were subject to outstanding options and 1,785,946 shares of Class A common stock were subject to outstanding RSU awards. - Includes 41,685,189 shares available for issuance under the 2019 Plan as of June 30, 2021.
 There are no shares of common stock available for issuance under our 2015 Plan, but that plan will continue to govern the terms of stock options granted thereunder.
 Any shares of Class B common stock that are subject to outstanding awards under the 2015 Plan that are issuable upon the exercise of stock options that expire or become unexercisable for any reason without having been exercised in full will generally be available for future grant and issuance as shares of Class A common stock under our 2019 Plan.
 In addition, the number of shares reserved for issuance under our 2019 Plan increased automatically by 15,007,356 shares on July 1, 2021 and will increase automatically on the first day of July of each of 2021 through 2029 by the number of shares equal to 5% of the total issued and outstanding shares of our Class A common stock and Class B common stock as of the immediately preceding June 30 or a lower number approved by our board of directors.
 As of June 30, 2021, there were 7,860,684 shares of Class A common stock available for issuance under the 2019 ESPP.
-The number of shares reserved for issuance under our 2019 ESPP by the number of shares equal to 1% of the total outstanding shares of our Class A common stock and Class B common stock as of the immediately preceding June 30 or a lower number approved by our board of directors.
+The number of shares reserved for issuance under our 2019 ESPP increased automatically by 3,001,471 shares on July 1, 2021 and will increase automatically on the first day of July of each year during the term of the 2019 ESPP by the number of shares equal to 1% of the total outstanding shares of our Class A common stock and Class B common stock as of the immediately preceding June 30 or a lower number approved by our board of directors.